mendix/docs/content/studio/general.md

 ## 5 Left Menu Bar

-The left menu bar allows you to go back to the Developer Portal, access pages, the domain model, microflows, and the navigation document in Studio, search for different elements in your app, open settings, and customize the look of your app:
+The left menu bar allows you to go back to the Developer Portal, access pages, the domain model, microflows, and the navigation document in Studio, search for different elements in your app project, open settings, and customize the look of your app:

 {{% image_container width="250" %}}
 ![Left Menu Bar](attachments/general/left-menu-bar.png)